NREL/gradeit/README.md

 You have now created and activated the gradeit conda environment and are ready to run the package.

+## Getting Started
+In this repository, `tests/basic.py` will demonstrate a basic workflow to introduce users to the gradeit package.
+Additionally, the [gradeit-notebooks](https://github.com/NREL/gradeit-notebooks) repo contains various Jupyter notebooks that demonstrate gradeit applications and explore potential improvements.

 ## Filters
 Given the spatial noise that can be present in GPS data and the 1/3 arc-second resolution of the digital elevation model being employed, outliers and unrealistic topographical features can be present in the raw elevation profiles.